FatherGeoffHorton/Doctrine/SecondTry.md

 ###### God is benevolent.
 *Sent. certa*.

-249-256
+233
+###### In God there are three Divine Persons: the Father, the Son and the Holy Ghost.
+*De fide*.
+The most common definition of *person* is *an individual substance of a rational nature*.

+237
 ###### The Trinity of God can be known only through divine revelation.
 *Sent. fidei proxima.*
 Though not explicitly mentioned by the decrees of Vatican I, this doctrine is the paradigmatic example of a truth not accessible to unaided human reason.

-###### In God there are three Divine Persons: the Father, the Son and the Holy Ghost.
-*De fide*.
-The most common definition of *person* is *an individual substance of a rational nature*.

-###### Each of the three Persons possesses the one (numerical) Divine Essence.
-*De fide*.
-This means that each of the Divine Persons is fully and completely God, not a part of God.
-For this reason, analogies of the Trinity involving combination or addition (e.g., 1 + 1 + 1 = 1) are best avoided.

-###### The Divine Persons are truly distinct from each other.
-*De fide*.
-This doctrine stands against the idea that the Persons are simply modes in which God acts.
-Analogies of the Trinity involving different modes of appearance or action, such water in liquid, solid, and vapor form, are therefore inadvisable.

-###### In God there are two internal divine processions.
-*De fide*.

-###### It is the divine Persons who proceeds, not the Divine Nature.
-*De fide*.
-D432
+246, 254
 ###### The Second Divine Person proceeds from the First Divine Person by generation, and therefore is related to Him as Son to Father.
 * De fide.*